frankfralick/openai-func-enums/openai-func-enums/README.md

 # openai-func-enums:

 openai-func-enums is an unofficial Rust library for OpenAI.
 It contains a set of procedural macros and other functions, to be used in conjunction with [async-openai](https://github.com/64bit/async-openai), that make it easy to use enums to compose "function" tool types that can be passed to OpenAI's chat completions api.

+If you want to see a larger example where there are more function definitions than there is context window, check out [dripgrep](https://github.com/frankfralick/dripgrep).

 ### Why?

 The motivation for this was the need to leverage OpenAI function calls for logic control flow.
-If you have a lot of "function calls" to deal with, especially if they share argument types, the out-of-the-box way of doing this is unwieldy with async-openai.
+If you have a lot of "function calls" to deal with, especially if they share argument types, the out-of-the-box way of doing this is unwieldy with using just async-openai.
 This library allows returns to be deserialized as instances of structs, the types of which the macros produce, so that you can easily take the response and match on the variants selected by the model.

 ## Features

 - **Enums are the greatest:** openai-func-enums asks you to define an enum to represent possible "functions" to be passed to the OpenAI API, with each variant representing a function, with the fields on these variants indicating the required arguments.
-Each field is an enum, with the variants of these fields determining the allowed choices that can be passed to the OpenAI API.
+Each field can be either an enum, a value type, or a vector of value types, with the variants of the enum fields determining the allowed choices that can be passed to the OpenAI API.

 - **Token Tallying:** The library keeps a tally of the token count associated with each "function" defined through the enums.

-This would allow for precise control over the token limit if there was better documentation, but it should work in most cases.
-There is a limit on function descriptions that I can but haven't determined a value for.
-At some point I will put in guards for description length (the function description seems to make a big difference on performance where nuance exists).
+- **Embedding-Based Function Filtering:** Building your application with the feature `--compile_embeddings_all` will get embeddings for your functions and bake them into a zero-copy archive available at runtime.
+A per request token budget for tool definitions will be used to limit tools to what is most similar to the prompt.
+You can also specify functions that must be included no matter their similarity rank.
+A feature flag for updating changes only is there, but doesn't work yet because it is more involved.
+It uses [rkyv](https://github.com/rkyv/rkyv)(zero-copy deserialization framework) for serialization/deserialization.

 - **clap-gpt:** This library provides macros and traits to allow you to turn an existing clap application into a clap-gpt application without a ton of extra ceremony required.
 See the usage section for an example.